About Dopoi

 Our Vision

-A Maasai community that occupies our homeland as a distinct society, that welcomes all peoples who respect our culture, the wildlife and the land itself, and that has the economic security and political power to determine our own future.
+A Maasai community that occupies our homeland as a distinct society, with the economic security and political power to determine our own future.
+We are a community that welcomes all peoples who respect our culture, the wildlife and the land itself.

 Mary Poole